-NARITA INTERNATIONAL AIRPORT — Senior Associate Mira Halverson, 29, is currently boarding a 13-hour direct flight from Tokyo to Newark in order to attend a 15-minute in-person meeting with a senior partner at her firm who, sources confirm, has been calling her Maya since 2023.
+NARITA INTERNATIONAL AIRPORT — A 29-year-old senior associate at a management consultancy is currently boarding a 13-hour direct flight from Tokyo to Newark in order to attend a 15-minute in-person meeting with a senior partner at her firm who, sources confirm, has been calling her by the wrong name since 2023.

-Halverson, who flew to Tokyo on Monday for a separate client engagement, received the meeting request at 4:17 a.m. local time Wednesday via a single-line email from the partner’s executive assistant that read, in its entirety: Tom wants to do a quick face-to-face Friday 10am EST, can you make it work.
+The associate, who flew to Tokyo on Monday for a separate client engagement, received the meeting request at 4:17 a.m. local time Wednesday via a single-line email from the partner’s executive assistant that read, in its entirety: The partner wants to do a quick face-to-face Friday 10am EST, can you make it work.

 She replied within ninety seconds: Absolutely, looking forward to it.